A stable $\infty$-category for equivariant $KK$-theory: Tensor products of Cstar -categories

 \section{Tensor products of \texorpdfstring{$\boldsymbol{C^{*}}$}{Cstar}-categories}

-The main goal of the present section is to prove Theorem \ref{ioeghwjoigrgwergrggrgew} from the introduction stating that $\kkGA$ has symmetric monoidal refinements for the maximal and minimal tensor products on $C^{*}$-categories.
-In order to show this result we give an essentially complete account for the maximal and minimal tensor products on $\nCcat$.
-As an easy consequence of the definitions in Corollary \ref{wrtohjwtrohtrgwgwgregwreg} we obtain an op-lax symmetric monoidal refinement of $\kkGA$ in both cases.
+The main goal of the present section is to prove Theorem \ref{ioeghwjoigrgwergrggrgew} from the introduction stating that $\kkGA$ has symmetric monoidal refinements for the maximal and minimal tensor products on $C^{*}$-categories. {This result features in our companion paper on equivariant Paschke duality \cite{bel-paschke}.} In order to show this result we give an essentially complete account for the maximal and minimal tensor products on $\nCcat$, {which we believe to be of independent use.
+For instance, it was also used in \cite{Nadig}.} As an easy consequence of the definitions in Corollary \ref{wrtohjwtrohtrgwgwgregwreg} we obtain an op-lax symmetric monoidal refinement of $\kkGA$ in both cases.
 So the main (and most complicated part) is the verification, stated as Proposition \ref{weogijwegoijrregrggergwegerwg}, that this structure is actually symmetric monoidal.
 The crucial technical result used in its proof is the Proposition \ref{eroigjweogieogigw} asserting the compatibility of $A$ from \eqref{erwgoijwioergewrgergwreg} with the minimal and maximal tensor products of $C^{*}$-categories.

 Our starting point is the symmetric monoidal structure on $\nsCat$ given by the algebraic tensor product. \begin{ddd}For $\bC$ and $\bD$ in $\nsCat$ the algebraic tensor product is characterized by the property that the morphism in $\nsttCat$ (possibly non-unital categories with involution) is universal for morphisms from $\bC\times \bD$ to objects from $\nsCat$ which are bilinear on morphism spaces. \end{ddd} Here is an description of the algebraic tensor product of $\bC$ and $\bD$ in $\nsCat$: \begin{enumerate} \item objects: We have $\Ob(\bC\otimes^{\alg} \bD)\cong \Ob(\bC)\times \Ob(\bD)$. \item morphisms: For objects $(C,D)$ and $(C',D')$ in $ \bC\otimes^{\alg} \bD$ we have